-Generate a new certificate for juju usage (or use an existing one).
-Suggest to use a 'Common Name' with 'Juju' in it so its obvious in the web UI later.
-Run the following commands on Ubuntu to generate a new certificate:
+Generate a new certificate for Juju usage (or use an existing one).
+Suggest to use a 'Common Name' with 'Juju' in it so it's obvious when viewed in the web UI later.
+On Ubuntu, run the following commands to generate a new certificate:

 openssl req -x509 -nodes -days 3650 -newkey rsa:2048 -keyout azure.pem -out azure.pem openssl x509 -inform pem -in azure.pem -outform der -out azure.cer chmod 600 azure.pem

-Login to the Windows Azure console @ https://manage.windowsazure.com.
-From here you can gather the following information:
+Log in to the Windows Azure console at https://manage.windowsazure.com.
+From there you can gather the following information:

 - Settings Left Navigation: get the